offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

 Part Workbench\/User Interface_TOPIC
 ```

-The core !!components!! of the Part workbench_FC are geometry and compounds.
-A compound object is a grouping of a geometry objects, treated as a single geometry object.
+The core !!components!! of the Part workbench_FC are geometry and compounds_FC.
+A compound_FC is a grouping of a geometry objects, treated as a single geometry object.

 ```{plantuml}
 @startuml